LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 * contact type: the type of contact information: email, phone number, website

 --------
-These 4 entities will likely not receive a table representation (due to being eliminated after normalization).
+These entities will likely not receive a table representation (due to being eliminated after normalization).
+They feel like merely formalities.

 Database stores courses:
 * course_code: a code for the course. (i.e. CSCI 4380) This is the key.